Malaysia National Women's League

 Malaysia National Women's League (Liga Wanita Nasional) is a women's football league in Malaysia.
-Since its establishment in 2022, it is run by the Football Association of Malaysia together with the Ministry of Youth and Sports.
+Since its establishment in 2022, it is jointly run by the Football Association of Malaysia and the Ministry of Youth and Sports.

 History

 A women's football competition has been held in Malaysia since 1960.
 The inaugural season was competed by four teams from Perak, Selangor, Negeri Sembilan and Malacca.
 A competition trophy was introduced in 1961.
 Women Football Association of Malaysia (PBWM) was officially registered in December 1974, and the first president was Tun Sharifah Rodziah.

 Competition format

 Since 2023 there were 6 teams in single league.
 Each played the others twice for a total of 10 games.
 In 2023, the format for the new club competition called the AFC Women's Champions League was unveiled.
 Starting with the 2024–25 edition, Sabah FA became the first representative club from Malaysia.

 Teams

 A total of 13 teams have played in the National Women's League from its inception.